PANMOL® NADH Micro

 Frequently asked questions about PANMOL® NADH Micro

-PANMOL® NADH Micro is studied for cellular energy support, mental clarity and focus, fatigue symptom support.
+PANMOL NADH Micro is researched primarily for Energy, Cognitive, and Longevity.
 NADH is the reduced electron-carrier coenzyme that feeds Complex I of the mitochondrial electron transport chain, the upstream input to ATP synthesis.

-Reported potential side effects may include: Generally well-tolerated at studied doses; mild stomach upset or nausea may occur in sensitive individuals.
+For most healthy adults, PANMOL NADH Micro is well tolerated at studied doses.
+Reported effects can include: Generally well-tolerated at studied doses; mild stomach upset or nausea may occur in sensitive individuals.
 Headache or jitteriness has been reported, particularly at higher (>20 mg) doses.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+PANMOL NADH Micro is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Levodopa/carbidopa — NADH supports L-DOPA biosynthesis and may theoretically alter dopaminergic medication response; monitor with prescriber MAO inhibitors — additive effects on dopamine availability possible; use cautiously and discuss with prescriber Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Levodopa/carbidopa — NADH supports L-DOPA biosynthesis and may theoretically alter dopaminergic medication response; monitor with prescriber MAO inhibitors — additive effects on dopamine availability possible; use cautiously and discuss with prescriber If you take prescription medication, check with a pharmacist or doctor before using it.

 References(3 citations)